An abdominal tap is used to remove fluid from the area between the belly wall and the spine. This space is called the

 How the Test is Performed

-This test may be done in a doctor's office, treatment room, or hospital.
+This test may be done in a health care provider's office, treatment room, or hospital.

 The puncture site will be cleaned and shaved, if necessary.
 You then receive a local numbing medicine.
-The tap needle is inserted 1 to 2 inches into the abdomen.
+The tap needle is inserted 1 to 2 inches (2.5 to 5 cm) into the abdomen.
 Sometimes, a small cut is made to help insert the needle.
 The fluid is pulled out into a syringe.

 The needle is removed.
 A dressing is placed on the puncture site.
 If a cut was made, one or two stitches may be used to close it.